 During the last three weeks, we were visited by an impressive list of cosmologists trying to make sense of what is driving the present accelerated expansion of the Universe.
-The return of De Sitter, this is the name of the NORDITA workshop organized by OKC members Fawad Hassan and Ariel Goobar, together with Stefan Hofmann from LMU in Munich.
+Recent observations suggest that we are approaching a de Sitter phase

 Here is just a very brief summary of results that have been presented so far.
 (For an extensive blog coverage about the event, see this link.)